nemonik/hands-on-DevOps/readme.md

           containerPort: 3000
 ```

 A `Deployment` is used to define the desired state of our `helloworld` application.

+`imagePullPolicy` being set to `Always` is needed otherwise Docker will use the prior pulled image, if it exists.

 To query the cluster for all the `Deployment`s type